-Title of the standard Nature of the change Impact Mandatory application date AASB 15 Revenue from Contracts with Customers The AASB has issued a new standard for the recognition of revenue.
-This will replace AASB 118 which covers revenue arising from the sale of goods and the rendering of services and AASB 111 which covers construction contracts.
-The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer.
-The standard permits either a full retrospective or a modified retrospective approach for the adoption.
-11, Mandatory for financial years commencing on or after 1 January 2018.
-Expected date of adoption by the Group: 1 July 2018. ii.
-Commissions paid to retailers will be considered as acquisition costs, or "costs to obtain a contract".
+permits either a full retrospective or a modified retrospective approach for the adoption. - Breakage, or likelihood of unexercised rights (e.g. expired credit) will need to be considered whilst determining the transaction price. ii.
+Commissions paid to retailers will be considered as acquisition costs, or as acquisition costs, or "costs to obtain a contract".
 These should be capitalised and depreciated over the customers' life.
-At this stage, the Group is not able to estimate the effect of the new rules on the Group's financial statements.
-The Group will make more detailed assessments of the impact over the next twelve months.
+At this stage, the group is not able to estimate the effect of the new rules on the group's financial statements.
+The group will make more detailed assessments of the impact over the next twelve months.

-Title of the standard Nature of the change Impact Mandatory application date AASB 16 Leases AASB 16 was issued in February 2016.
+AASB 16 Leases AASB 16 was issued in February 2016.
 It will result in almost all leases being recognised on the balance sheet, as the distinction between operating and finance lease is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
-The only exceptions are short-term and low-value leases. result in the recognition of an Mandatory for financial years commencing on or after 1 January 2018.
-Expected date of adoption by the Group: 1 July 2019.
+The only exceptions are short-term and low-value leases.